narenkanasu/simple/README.md

-# Technical-Writing
+# Introduction
-All-in-One git learning information for technical authors.
+A much needed information for technical authors to work on Git and GitHub for Writers.